umihoshijima/umihoshijima.github.io/research.md

 I also found that these sites, only 100m apart on the benthos, had significantly different pH and oxygen regimes that were tied to the presence and absence of kelp.
 This makes the pH and oxygen conditions more "predictable" inside of the kelp forest.

 Published work:
 * **Umihiko Hoshijima** and Gretchen E. Hofmann.
 Variability of seawater chemistry in a kelp forest environment is linked to *in situ* transgenerational effects in the purple sea urchin, *Strongylocentrotus purpuratus*.
-[Frontiers in Marine Science] (https://www.frontiersin.org/articles/10.3389/fmars.2019.00062/full).
+[Frontiers in Marine Science](https://www.frontiersin.org/articles/10.3389/fmars.2019.00062/full).

 * Emily B. Rivest,  Margaret O’Brien, Lydia Kapsenberg, Chris C. Gotschalk, Carol A. Blanchette, **Umihiko Hoshijima**, and Gretchen E. Hofmann.
 Beyond the Benchtop and the benthos: dataset managment planning and design for time series of ocean carbonate chemistry associated with Durafet(R)-based pH sensors.
 [Ecological Informatics](https://www.sciencedirect.com/science/article/pii/S1574954116301212).